Skip to Content

 In Conclusion

 The 13 Fishing Concept C is a very good reel with an excellent drag system.
-If you are the kind of person that fishes one reel primarily, then I would probably spend the extra $60 and go with the Concept C, over the Concept A because of the additional bearings and I really like the white color.
+If you are the kind of person who fishes one reel primarily, then I would probably spend the extra $60 and go with Concept C, over Concept A because of the additional bearings and I really like the white color.

-This reel was designed to be fished in saltwater and it is extremely lightweight but can still handle larger fish with its 22 lbs of drag.
+This reel was designed to be fished in saltwater and it is incredibly lightweight but can still handle larger fish with its 22 lbs of drag.

 mm